 The anti-gun movement is led in a large part by the many victims of gun crimes in Georgia.
 This movement wants to make sure that guns stay out of schools, movie theaters, bars, et cetera.
 Sometimes the state law and local ordinances conflict on whether a person is allowed to carry a gun into a certain type of establishment.
 This is a matter in which the courts will probably have to get involved in order to sort it out for the people of Georgia.

-The benefit of hiring a private Gwinnett County gun attorney is that the attorney is committed to the individual’s case and working for them.
+The benefit of hiring a private Gwinnett County gun lawyer is that we are committed to the individual’s case and working for them.
 If a person uses a county-paid public defender, that attorney does not necessarily have the same financial incentive to work hard for the defendant and put his efforts towards them.
 Private attorneys get business based on their reputation, and the way they keep a good reputation is by working hard for their clients.

 If you are charged with a gun crime or any type of crime, get in touch with the office today.